global-asp/global-asp/README.md

 All contributions are welcome!
 (This includes reporting issues.)

 If you are interested in translating one of the stories, it is recommended that you use the .md files in the repo (which are also included in the [binary releases](#download)), and follow the [existing format](#source-format).
 This is also the only format accepted for pull requests to the github repository.

+See the [Source format section](#source-format) above for information about getting pre-translated markdown files for all the ASP stories.

 If you're already comfortable with Github and version control, here are some ideas for ways to get involved: